juliat/juliat.github.io/content/case-studies/chemcollective-case-study.md

 ![Querying the database using vanilla PHP and SQL turned out to be a bad plan.](/assets/images/chemcoll/14-handwritten-php.png)

 Codeigniter is relatively database agnostic.
 At first, I tried writing queries to the database in raw SQL using the [PHP Data Objects library](http://www.php.net/manual/en/book.pdo.php).
-I was worried about hardcoding cryptic queries, especially since the ChemCollective might not have another SQL literate person on the team for years.
+I was worried about hard-coding cryptic queries, especially since the ChemCollective might not have another SQL literate person on the team for years.
 So, I switched to using the Codeigniter [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping) to handle the queries instead (I also considered using [Doctrine](http://www.doctrine-project.org/projects/orm.html), but it seemed like overkill).

 ## Envisioning a New Virtual Lab